LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conditions for measuring the coupling constants

-Hence, even if the inflaton couplings violate the conditions \eqref{CrocodileBatidaSpecial} and feedback effects strongly affect the rate of particle production in the initial phase of (p)reheating, elementary decays may still account for most of ther energy transfer from $\varphi$ into radiation.
+Hence, even if the inflaton couplings violate the conditions \eqref{CrocodileBatidaSpecial} and feedback effects strongly affect the rate of particle production in the initial phase of (p)reheating, elementary decays may still fix $\Nreh$.
 In this case we can still use \eqref{GammaPerturbativeGeneric} in \eqref{GammaConstraint} to obtain a constraint on $\g$.
 The reason is that feedback effects only introduce a $\{\SM_i\}$-dependence in the CMB observables if they modify the duration of reheating i.e., the \emph{expansion history} of the universe.
 This happens if $\Gamma$ depends on the $\{\SM_i\}$ at the moment when it equals $H$, cf.~\eqref{GammaConstraint}.